Art9Mor/seemore/README.md

 ## Usage

 1. Go to the application's main page: [http://localhost:8000/](http://localhost:8000/)
 2. Register or log in if you already have an account.
+Phone number can only contain digits, +, and - characters.
 3. Use the application's features such as profile management, subscription creation and cancellation.
 4. Unregistered user can only see free content
 5. A registered user sees free content, can become an author, and can subscribe that allows him to see paid content.
 6. Also registered user can temporarily deactivate his account, that may be activated again or deleted after 21 days.
+7. The subscription can be deactivated ahead of schedule manually by the user.

 ## Subscription